This sardine pasta recipe for Pasta con le Sarde is a easy twist on the Sicilian classic, and features bucatini pasta with sardines and fennel.

 - 2 anchovy fillets

-- 2 4oz tins sardines, oil drained King Oscar Brisling Sardines (Cross-Pack) recommended
+- 8 ounces sardines (2 cans), oil drained King Oscar Brisling Sardines (Cross-Pack) recommended

 Prepare Wine Mixture:

 - Heat wine in a small saucepan (or in the microwave) until it begins steaming (but not boiling).
 Remove from heat.